 Patient Enquiries Ph 349 7977 8am - 4.30pm

 Visiting hours are 2pm - 8pm daily

-- you will find these dotted handily all around the city.
-They are in all the major supermarkets and the outlying shopping centres.
+You will find these dotted handily all around the city, and New Zealand generally.
+They are at all the major supermarkets, outlying shopping centres, banks, and petrol stations.
 The ATMs accept most major credit/debit cards.
 If you stop anyone - apart from a tourist that is - they will readily point you in the right direction to find an ATM.

 If your Driver Licence is in a foreign language you have to obtain an authorised translation.

-It is a legal requirement to carry your Driver Licence on you at all times when driving in New Zealand and you can be fined if you do not have it.
+It is a legal requirement to carry your Driver Licence at all times when you are driving here.
+You can be fined if you do not have it.

-- Rotorua gets super busy on holiday weekends.
-There always seems to be some event/s on at these times so booking in advance is a good idea.
+Rotorua gets super busy on holiday weekends.
+There always seems to be event/s on at these times so booking in advance is a good idea.

 (1) observed on the following Monday if it falls on a Saturday or Sunday.